Dialectical Behavioural Therapy: Practical Skills for Emotion Regulation

 We Can Help You

-If you’d like to learn more about the addiction and mental health treatment programs provided by EHN Canada, enrol yourself in one of our programs, or refer someone else, please call us at one of the numbers below.
+If you would like to learn more about the eating disorder support programs or counselling services offered by EHN Canada, or if you have any other questions about addiction or mental health, please call us at one of our numbers.
 Our phone lines are open 24/7—so you can call us anytime.

 Online Treatment and Support